leorrose/B7Fun/README.md

 This project is part of open data beer sheva.

-This Project was created with Python(Django), . application includes 4 types of users (Student, Faculty, Lecturer and Admin), each user has different options.
+This Project was created with Python(Django), MongoDb, HTML5, .
+application includes 4 types of users (Student, Faculty, Lecturer and Admin), each user has different options.